-Last month I encouraged you to get your cows out.
+Last month I encouraged you to get your cows out to grass.
 Now that the time has changed your cows should be going to grass straight after morning milking and grazing for half a day.
 A ‘crash’ in milk yield is a concern when turning cows out to grass.
-So how can you maximise daily yield and remain feed efficient on your farm this spring, when the yield of individual cows can vary from 15 to 60 litres?
+So how can you maximise daily yield and remain feed efficient on your farm this spring when the yield of individual cows can vary from 15 to 60 litres?

-In a spread calving pattern herd, batching your cows into yield groups will help.
-Use milk yields to sort cows into groups for:
+In a spread calving pattern herd batching your cows into yield groups will help.
+Use milk yield to sort cows into groups for:

-- Housed full-time - fresh calved/highest yielding cows
+- Housed full time - freshly calved/highest yielding cows.

-For the grazing group the ration M+ will depend on the grass supply and quality.
-For the partial grazing or full-time housed groups the ration M+ should be formulated so that the lowest yielding cow in the group is not overfed.
-The M+ will change as cows are moved from housing, through partial grazing to full-time grazing.
+For the full time grazing group the ration M+ depends on grass supply and quality.
+For the partial grazing or full time housed groups formulate the ration M+ so that the lowest yielding cow in the group is not overfed.
+The M+ will change as cows are moved from housing, through partial grazing to full time grazing.

-Farmers with cows grazing for a few hours after morning milking are topping them up in the parlour after their first 10 litres of milk at a rate of 0.45 kg of concentrate per litre.
-Once cows are settled on daytime grazing, restrict parlour feeding only to cows giving more than 15 litres.
-When full-time grazing a cow yielding 40 litres per day requires 7.5 kg of concentrate.
-Cows yielding more than 40 litres should still be allowed access to blend in the TMR.
+Farmers with cows grazing for a few hours after morning milking, are topping them up in the parlour, after their first 10 litres of milk, at a rate of 0.45 kg of concentrate per litre.
+Once cows are settled on day time grazing, restrict parlour feeding to cows giving more than 15 litres.
+When full time grazing a cow yielding 40 litres per day requires 7.5 kg of concentrate.
+Cows yielding more than 40 litres should still have access to a blend in the TMR.
 Aim to have your grazing rotation fully established by the third week in April.
-Full-time grazing will then provide the nutritional requirement for cows yielding up to 22 - 25 litres but this will depend on both weather and grazing conditions.
+Full time grazing will then provide the nutritional requirement for cows yielding up to 22-25 litres, but this depends on both weather and grazing conditions.
 The table below shows a practical spring transition.
-This can be fine-tuned based on the daily milk sales and concentrate levels fed.
+This can be fine-tuned based on daily milk sales and concentrate levels fed.